 During half term, we headed off to Knowsley Safari Park for a day of fun.
 It’s only half an hour from us and we thought it would be a great pre-birthday treat for Sam.
 With that in mind, I thought I’d share my thoughts on is Knowsley Safari Park Autism Friendly?

 Our bus was 20 minutes late setting off as some of the passengers who had booked seats were late.
 This lead to Sam becoming frustrated while we sat waiting.
 Not great for guests with special needs, and not earning any Knowsley Safari Park Autism friendly points, in my eyes.
 Once we eventually got going, the bus quickly became very hot.
-Sam was screaming and desperate to get off the bus 20 minutes into the trip, (which was, of course impossible as we were part way round the safari park).
+Sam was screaming and desperate to get off the bus 20 minutes into the trip.
+(Which was, of course impossible as we were part way round the safari park).

-Sam’s behaviour meant I wasn’t able to take many photos of the animals during the safari.
+Sam’s behaviour meant I wasn’t able to take many photos of the animals during the Baboon Bus safari.
 We were sat on the left hand side of the bus, but almost all of the animals were (frustratingly) grazing to the right of the road.
 (Sod’s law, hey)!
 The Baboon enclosure did temporarily cheer Sam up.
 He was chuckling away at the “cheeky monkeys” who were swinging from the windscreen wipers.

 I loved the fact the driver was telling us about all of the animals and enclosures as we went round.
 This was definitely a big perk to riding on the Baboon Bus.
 The fact the bus is on private property means passengers can get up to get a better view (or photo) out of the front of the bus.
 This would be great if you haven’t got an upset 5 year old clinging to you for dear life.
 It became a little frustrating that the people in front of us kept standing up for photos, blocking our children’s views in the process.
 (Sam’s mood meant we couldn’t let them stand up as I couldn’t keep them safe).
 I would highly recommend it for “typical” families though – especially those with kids over 5.

-If you choose to ride the baboon bus, you do still get a pass so you can drive your own car round again later on, if you want to.
+If you choose to ride the baboon bus, you do still get a pass so you can drive your own car round again later on… If you want to.
 (You can choose to skip the Baboons or the lions if you’re worried about your car being damaged).
 All of the animals we saw looked happy and well cared for.
 There were cattle grids between areas to keep predators away from the more vulnerable creatures.

-There was even a marquee set up for you to picnic inside if you wanted to keep out of the sun – this was much appreciated as it was a scorcher of a day.
+There was even a marquee set up for you to picnic inside if you wanted to keep out of the sun.
+This was much appreciated as it was a scorcher of a day.
 There was a coffee shop, ice cream vendors, a gift shop and a restaurant on site as well.

 The kids got a real taste for the rides after the train, so we bought some ride tickets.
 You can either buy each child a wrist band for £10 each, or you can purchase ride tickets at £2 per ticket.
 Most rides are 1 ticket per ride, and most rides allow 1 adult to ride for free with each child.

 If you visit Knowsley Safari, you MUST check out the Sea Lion show.
 Sam was in his special needs pushchair, so we were given disabled seating (front row).
 He absolutely loved it.
 The two cheeky sea lions both looked super happy, and performed some super cute tricks.
 I was too busy cheering them on to take photos, plus the “you may get wet” warning made me nervous about having my camera out.
 (We didn’t get wet in the end though).
 The show was brilliant, and Sam was excited and engaged throughout!

 We had such a good time, we are now considering purchasing annual passes.
 These are priced at £48 for adults and £36 for kids and OAP’s.
 The wrist bands get you 20% off ride wristbands and 10% off in the restaurant and souvenir shop.